pawelmaslanka/SpanningTreeProtocol/README.md

 At the moment (September, 2018), the project have few unit tests written based on framework *Google Test*.

+## How to run the RSTP?
+Source file *main.cpp* contains example how to run the RSTP and how to communicate with it or just to configure its parameters in run-time.

 ## Author

 * **Pawel Maslanka** - *Main developer* - [pawmas] (https://github.com/pawmas)